 Plex will now install and you’ll be able to utilize the Docker version as opposed to the Package!

 Step 2: Accessing Plex and Configuring Media

 You’ll receive a message stating that Plex would like to sign into your user account.
 Sign in to proceed.

-14. Your media files will now start to crawl in the covers and titles!
+13. Your media files will now start to crawl in the covers and titles!
 If you ever need to update Plex, you can do that by downloading the package!

-There are technically three ways that you can install Plex on a Synology, and each option has its own benefits.
+There are technically three different ways that you can install Plex on a Synology NAS, and each option has its own benefits.
 If you’d like to use Hardware Acceleration (not shown in this tutorial), you’ll be forced to use Docker, but the package installation method above will work for most people.

 Thanks so much for checking out the tutorial on how to install Plex on a Synology NAS.
 If you have any questions, feel free to leave them in the comments of the YouTube video above!